This is a 9-note beginner’s model d minor handpan.

 As this process is repeated, the metal becomes more and more stable and conditioned to remain in tune.
 An entry level handpan like this one can often cost a fraction of the cost of intermediate/expert handpans.
 The difference in price reflects the number of cycles of tuning/baking in the furnace with beginner’s handpans receiving fewer tuning/baking cycles.
 This video demonstrates the difference in tone:

 A beginner level handpan will not have as much sustain as an intermediate handpan as the metal has not been as conditioned.
-The good news is that this notoriously expensive instrument can still be accessed for less than $1000.

 This handpan includes a backpack carrying case and ships free within the US.